MediaComem/comem-webdev/subjects/rest-conventions/README.md

 #### What's the link format?

-Multiple links in the `Link` header are comma-separated.
+Multiple links in the header are comma-separated.
 Each link looks like this:

 ```